 Answers

-In the column that says the word “Answers” after each run or preview, you can click on any of the “Answers” to see the particular questions asked of the each user during their preview or run and the exact answer that they gave.
+In the column that says the word “Answers” after each run or preview, you can click on any of the “Answers” to see the particular questions asked of the user during their preview or run and the exact answer that they gave.

 By clicking on any of the questions on an “Answers” page, you can also see other answers that all other users gave for that question.
 You can also see all the answers given for a particular question by going to the “Questions” tab, which we’ll describe in a bit.